Loading NuWatt Energy...

 ~4.6 peak sun hours/day

 PSE&G credits excess solar at the full retail rate of $0.26/kWh.
-Credits roll over monthly and true up annually.
+Credits roll over monthly and true up annually at avoided-cost rate.

 ~$2,940/yr